Making real inroads by combining automation with personalization

 The emergence of artificial intelligence (AI) has had and will continue to have a transformational impact on the health care industry.
 What’s more, the COVID-19 pandemic is accelerating the pace of this evolution as more providers, payors, and industry leaders see such technology as not just beneficial but essential.
 Reports suggest that the AI health market could reach $6.6 billion in 2021.
-As this technology is embraced in clinical research, medication and therapy management, robotic surgery, and drug development, it helps to reduce costs, improve outcomes, and relieve workers of repetitive, time-consuming tasks.
+As we embrace this technology in clinical research, medication and therapy management, robotic surgery, and drug development, it helps to reduce costs, improve outcomes, and relieve workers of repetitive, time-consuming tasks.

 Artificial Intelligence: More Than Chatbots